15 Ways to Support Your Immune System, with Dr. Marissa Heisel & Krystal Trammell

 3 Cover your mouth & nose while sneezing/coughing

 Don’t just cough into your open hand.
 Use a tissue and dispose of it immediately, and only sneeze into your elbow if a tissue is not readily available.
 Some viruses can live on clothing and remain contagious for up to a week - or longer.

 4 Be aware of how and why to use face masks appropriately

-While many people are wearing reusable cloth face masks, it’s important to consider that these are NOT the same as N95 face masks, and come with their own set of risks with prolonged and improper use.
+While many people are wearing reusable cloth face masks, it's important to consider that these are NOT the same as N95 face masks, and come with additional risks with prolonged and improper use.

 Ideally, a disposable face mask is used in an already-sterile environment (such as an OR), only worn for 30 minutes at a time, and then treated as biohazard waste + disposed of quickly and appropriately.

 Instead, a face mask hanging from the rearview mirror has become a commonplace sight in 2020.